 The graph validates the previous assumption of how there is a direct relationship between the radius and maximum speed around a curve for the above equation.
 The two variables for the equation v2=μ × g × r are directly proportional to each other.
-Therefore, the greater the radius, the large the maximum speed that can be achieved when traversing around a curve or roundabout.
+Therefore, a greater the radius will allow for a larger maximum speed when traversing around a curve or roundabout.
 However, the relationship between radius and velocity is known as centripetal acceleration for which the formula is; v2r .
 This formula suggests that there is an inverse relationship between the two variables.
 However, the two formulas are considerable different and it is likely that they would produce differing outcomes due to the differences in their arrangement of variables.
 In this case, the gradient of this graph would be equal to μg.
 Whereas, for the second equation, the equation for centripetal acceleration is v2r where:

 v2r∝1r2 or rv2=constant